|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This recipe is a vegan snacking staple for kids and adults, great for movie nights and after-school snacks, and the perfect appetizer for parties.
-Feel free to sprinkle your pretzels with spices, sugar, or nutritional yeast for different pretzel variations.
+This recipe is a vegan snacking staple for kids and adults, great for movie nights and after-school snacks, and the perfect appetizer.
+Feel free to sprinkle your pretzels with spices, sugar, or nutritional yeast for different flavor variations.

 Gather the ingredients.

-In a large mixing bowl, combine the yeast, 1 cup of warm water, sugar, and 1 teaspoon of salt, stirring until the yeast is dissolved.
+In a large mixing bowl, combine the yeast, warm water, sugar, and salt, stirring until the yeast is dissolved.